wp-plugins/google-maps-bank/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Google Maps Bank comes loaded with high quality markers, ploygons, polylines, google map layers and advance settings.
+Google Maps Bank provides directions, interactive maps, and satellite/aerial imagery of anything.
+It's more than a Map.

 == Description ==

 **[WP Google Maps Bank](http://tech-banker.com/products/wp-google-maps-bank/)** is the simplest yet most powerful plugin ever created for WordPress!

-Add a customized **Google Map** to your WordPress Posts/Pages quickly and easily with the supplied shortcode.
+Add a customized **Map** to your WordPress Posts/Pages quickly and easily with the supplied shortcode.

 **Google Maps Bank Lite Edition** allows you to create upto 2 Google Maps with upto 5 Markers, 1 Polyline and 1 Polygon.